 Alessa Riel has been reading and writing fanfic and creating fanart for more than twenty years in various fandoms.
 She lived through the great LJ-strikeout, witnessed the founding of AO3, and survived the Tumblr wars, and therefore regards herself as an internet veteran/grandma.
-She’s asexual and aromantic as well as autochorrissexual.
+She’s asexual and aromantic, as well as autochorrissexual.
 Alessa has a degree in media science and has worked as a graphic designer, among other things.
-She created the Duck Prints Press logo and mascot and will be supporting the Press going forward with creating graphics, covers, and teasers.
+She created the Duck Prints Press logo and mascot and supports the Press by creating graphics, covers, and teasers.
 Alessa hails from Germany and is happy to offer help with the language and culture where needed.
 She loves brainstorming and coming up with names, titles, and plot ideas.

 Adaille is an avid reader, and has been writing stories as long as they can remember.
 Around eight years old, they saved up their allowance one nickel and dime at a time to buy a typewriter—which they still have, although they mostly use a Mac now.
 Adaille joined the fanfic and fanart scene in 2018 after years in the Supernatural fandom, and has been hooked on the community ever since.
-Adaille is currently taking a break from participating in the management of Duck Prints Press; they played an instrumental role in building our core concept and developing our first two anthologies.

 Duck Prints Press, LLC, is a Limited Liability Corporation created in New York State in compliance with all required rules and regulations.
 Duck Prints Press, LLC, has received legal advice and is represented by Robert Hess of the firm Sullivan, Hess, and Youngblood, P.C., located at 4 Executive Park Dr., Albany, NY 12203-3717.